theodo/code-splitting-dojo/README.md

 This project is based on create-react-app, and this is how we can override the webpack config.

-Finally, add the following command to your package.json:
+Finally, I added the following command to your package.json:

 ```
 "analyze": "react-app-rewired build --analyze-bundle",